vaelgates/arkose/ai-risk-discussions.md

 <!-- <span class="image right"><img src="{% link assets/images/hans-peter-gauster-3y1zF4hIPCg-unsplash.jpg %}" alt="" /></span> -->

 <p>Interested in learning more?
-Our <a href="resources.html">Resource Center</a> has further reading, both for ML researchers as well as for the general public.</p>
+Our <a href="resources.html">Resource Center</a> has further reading, both for machine learning researchers as well as for the general public.</p>

 <p>Concerned about potential risks from advanced AI systems?
 We have recommendations for <a href="what_can_i_do.html">what you can do to help</a>.
 In particular, work in technical research on AI alignment is especially needed.</p>
 <!--, and we would be happy to <a href="mailto:{{site.email}}">talk with you about these opportunities</a>.</p>-->